 The skills that allow us to succeed in our jobs and be promoted to leadership roles are often very different from the skills needed to be a good leader.
 Most jobs require technical expertise developed by years of formal education and training.
 Leadership, on the other hand, requires a shift from performing tasks yourself, to helping others perform them well.
 This change in focus demands a new set of skills, including everything from effective communication and teamwork tactics to strategic vision.
 Unfortunately, many companies overlook how difficult this transition can be, and most new leaders don’t receive training in these areas.
 Leaders are left to learn new ways of working without much guidance or support.

 If this sounds like your organization, you’ve come to the right place!
-SIGMA’s Lunch and Learn series was developed to offer convenient, engaging, and practical competency development sessions that will equip current leaders, and prepare your leaders of tomorrow.
+As part of our coaching and training services, SIGMA has developed a Lunch and Learn series that offers convenient, engaging, and practical competency development sessions that will equip current leaders, and prepare your leaders of tomorrow.

 Train up to 50 people in one session